 3. Site-specific license and TS; and

-4. 10 CFR 72.48 evaluations performed since the last update to the SAR.
-SARs and SERs describing components have been written for each type of approved .
-Information on operational commitments for a particular may also be found in the CoC or the site-specific license and TS.
-As designs vary, be careful to review the appropriate documentation

-h.
-Since fabricators build components for several licensees, the fabricators may have been previously inspected by the Nuclear Materials Safety and Safeguards (NMSS), Nuclear Reactor Regulation (NRR), or regional staff.
-The inspectors can obtain information on inspections of ISFSI vendors and fabricators from NMSS/.
+4. 10 CFR 72.48 evaluations performed since the last update to the DSS SAR.
+SARs and SERs describing DSS components have been written for each type of approved DSS.
+Information on operational commitments for a particular DSS may also be found in the CoC or the site-specific license and TS.
+As DSS designs vary, be careful to review the appropriate documentation.h.
+Since fabricators may build components for several licensees or CoC holders, the fabricators may have been previously inspected by the Office of Nuclear Materials Safety and Safeguards (NMSS), Nuclear Reactor Regulation (NRR), or regional staff.
+The inspectors can obtain information on inspections of ISFSI vendors and fabricators from NMSS/DFM.
 These reports should be reviewed for identified fabricator program weaknesses that the inspectors may want to consider inspecting to assess the fabricator’s effectiveness in addressing the weaknesses.

 03.03 Specific Guidance